The Monotone Case Approach for the Solution of Certain Multidimensional Optimal Stopping Problems: Introduction

-The purpose of this note is to provide some examples of seemingly truly multidimensional problems with an explicit solution.
-The key for this is the notion of monotone stopping problems.
+The purpose of this note is to provide some examples of seemingly truly multidimensional problems with an explicit solution where the payoffs take the form $\big(\sum_{i=1}^mX^i_n\big)_n$ or $\big(\prod_{i=1}^mX^i_n\big)_n$ for $m$ stochastic processes $(X_n^1)_n,\dots,(X_n^m)_n$ in discrete time as well as in continuous time.
+Knowing the individual solutions for the $(X_n^i)_n$-problems in general does not seem to lead to the explicit solution for the sum or product problem.
+Here, we present a class of examples for which this is possible, the key being the notion of monotone stopping problems.
 The class of monotone stopping problems has been used extensively in the solution of optimal stopping problems, in particular in the first decades starting with \cite{MR0132593,MR0157465}.
 A long list of examples can be found in \cite{CRS} and, more recently, in \cite{Ferguson}.
 The extension to continuous time problems is not straightforward.
 This was developed in \cite{ross1971infinitesimal}, \cite{MR533005}, \cite{MR731723}, and \cite{MR1030003}.
-Although these references are not very recent, it is interesting to note that the solution to certain ``modern'' optimal stopping problems is directly based on the notion of monotone case problems, see, e.g., the odds-algorithm initiated in \cite{MR1797879}, or can be interpreted this way, see \cite{doi:10.1080/07474946.2016.1275314} and also the discussion at the end of Appendix \ref{append:mult_optimal}.
+Although these references are not very recent, it is interesting to note that the solution to certain ``modern'' optimal stopping problems is directly based on the notion of monotone case problems.
+Here, one may look e.g. at the odds-algorithm initiated in \cite{MR1797879} and extended by \cite{MR3557090}, or at \cite{doi:10.1080/07474946.2016.1275314} where, to solve the original problem, an auxiliary problem for a two-dimensional process consisting of the underlying Markov process and its running maximum with suitable monotonicity properties is introduced.
+See also \cite{doi:10.1080/17442508.2018.1541991} for related results.

+This paper aims at presenting the monotone case approach to optimal stopping by a systematic use of the Doob (in continuous time Doob-Meyer) decomposition of the pay-off process, and shows how it may be used to solve some multidimensional stopping problems.
+The Doob(-Meyer) decomposition is a well-known tool in the treatment of super-/sub-martingales, in particular in optimal stopping it is applied to the Snell envelope.
+In the theory of continuous time finance, the decomposition, applied to the Snell envelope, is used to obtain duality results for option pricing, see \cite{jamshidian2007duality} for an overview and further discussions.